nomuman/lut_transformer/README.md

 ### Transforming a Video

 To transform a video, use the static method `LutTransformer.transformVideo`.
+You need to provide:
+-   The input video `File`.
+-   Optionally, the asset path to your `.cube` LUT file (`lutAsset`).
+-   Optionally, the intensity of the LUT effect (`lutIntensity`), a `double` value between 0.0 (no effect) and 1.0 (full effect).
+If `lutAsset` is provided and `lutIntensity` is `null`, it defaults to 1.0.
-You need to provide the input video `File`, optionally the asset path to your `.cube` LUT file, and an optional boolean `flipHorizontally` (defaults to `false`) to indicate if the video should be flipped horizontally.
-If `lutAsset` is `null`, the video will only be cropped to a square (and potentially flipped).
+-   Optionally, a boolean `flipHorizontally` (defaults to `false`) to indicate if the video should be flipped horizontally.
+-   Optionally, `cropSquareSize` to specify the output video dimension.

+If `lutAsset` is `null`, the video will only be cropped (and potentially flipped), and `lutIntensity` will be ignored.

 The method returns a `Stream<TransformProgress>` which emits progress updates and the final result (output path or error).